 January 2008: Fed Tries to Stop Housing Bust

-In response to a struggling housing market, the Federal Market Open Committee lowered the fed funds rate.
-They lowered it to 3.5 percent January 22, 2008, then to 3.0 percent a week later.
+In response to a struggling housing market, the Federal Market Open Committee began lowering the fed funds rate.
+It dropped the rate to 3.5 percent on January 22, 2008, then to 3.0 percent a week later.
 Economic analysts thought lower rates would be enough to restore demand for homes.
-For example, the interest rate on a 30-year conventional loan was reduced to 5.76 percent, compared to 6.22 percent in 2007.
+For example, the interest rate on a 30-year conventional loan was reduced to 5.76 percent from 6.22 percent in 2007.

 January's existing home sales rate fell to its lowest level in 10 years.
-The 4.9 million rate was down 23 percent year-over-year, according to a February 25, 2008, article by the National Association of Realtors.
+The 4.9 million rate was down 23.4 percent, according to the National Association of Realtors.
 Home prices fell to $201,100, down 4.6 percent from the prior year.
 Housing inventory was 4.19 million, a 10.3 month supply.